 This article explains the functionality of Two-factor authentication policy.
 Two-factor Authentication (2FA) - an additional layer of security, which requires Account Contacts to respond to a second authentication challenge when logging into HostPilot® Control Panel.

 Enabling 2FA affects all account contacts.

-- Private Label Owner: manages common and individual 2FA policies for account contacts and sub-accounts (enable/disable, reset, change phone number, change 2FA method)
+- Account Owner: manages common and individual 2FA policies (enable/disable, reset, change phone number, change 2FA method)

-- Private Label Operator: manages common and individual 2FA policies for sub-accounts only (enable/disable, reset, change phone number, change 2FA method)
+managescommon and individual 2FA policies (enable/disable, reset, change phone number, change 2FA method)

-Billing/Customization/Sales :manages only their own 2FA settings (update phone number, change 2FA method).
+- Billing Manager/Technical Administrator: manages only their own 2FA settings (update phone number, change 2FA method)